Before I lose your attention:

 Announcer and disk jockey, Charleston, West Virginia, 1958-59, for stations WHMS (1490) and WKAZ (950) in the 1950s.

 Graduated South Charleston High School 1959.
 Engineer In Training, Esso Refineries, Southampton, England, 1959.
 Undergraduate at University of Illinois and Ohio University.
 Graduated at Ohio 1963 in Electrical Engineering.
 Led Radar Hill Laboratory satellite tracking operations up to MSEE in 1967.
 Ph.
 D. in 1974.
 Ohio University Computer Center staffer and later Director from 1963 - 1974.
 Avionics Engineering Center staffer, Asst/Assoc DIrector and Director through 1997.
 Licensed instrument-rated commercial pilot.

-Married Ellen G. Kiesel (Ohio '63) in 1964; we have two daughters Karen and Suzanne, both married.
+Married Ellen G. Kiesel (Ohio '63) in 1964; we have two daughters and several grandchildren.
 My sister, Ruth, was at Cliffside and Carlisle about 4 years after me, and was Queen Guinevere in 1959 I believe.